Charles McShane

-Charles Shawn McShane (born January 4, 1954) is a former American football linebacker in the National Football League for the Seattle Seahawks.
-He played college football at California Lutheran College.
+Charles Shawn McShane (born January 4, 1954) is an American former professional football player who was a linebacker in the National Football League (NFL) for the Seattle Seahawks.
+He played college football for the Cal Lutheran Kingsmen.

-Early years
+Early life and college

 McShane attended Robert A. Millikan High School, where he practiced football and track.
 He enrolled at Long Beach City College after graduating from high school.

-He transferred to California Lutheran College after his sophomore season to play defensive tackle under head coach Bob Shoup.
+He transferred to California Lutheran College after his sophomore season to play defensive tackle under Kingsmen head coach Bob Shoup.
 As a junior, McShane was named NAIA District II second-team, receiving the team's Iron Man and most valuable lineman awards.

 As a senior, he was named NAIA District III first-team All-American, third-team Associated Press Little All-American, UPI Little All-Coast, First-team All-Lutheran and NAIA District III Player of the Year.
 He also was a part of the 1976 undefeated track team, competing in the javelin throw.

 In 2008, he was inducted into the California Lutheran University Alumni Association Athletic Hall of Fame.

 Professional career

 Dallas Cowboys

-McShane was selected by the Dallas Cowboys in the 12th round (346th overall) of the 1976 NFL Draft, with the intention of being converted into a linebacker.
+McShane was selected by the Dallas Cowboys in the 12th round (346th overall) of the 1976 NFL draft, with the intention of being converted into a linebacker.
 He was waived on September 6.